bl1te/MCJ-datapack-attempt/README.md

 Currently there is only a demo version.
 I hope people will see it, contribute (with explanations), and help me improve my skills and the datapack.

 :pushpin: **And I mean it.
-I'd like to hear any feedback on any aspect of this world/datapack: source code architecture/structure, entities naming, commands optimization... heck, even placement of the blocks.
+I'd like to hear any feedback on any aspect of this world/datapack: source code architecture/structure, entities naming, commands optimization... heck, even colors or placement of the blocks.
 Anything.**

 Feel free to use any of the contents at your discretion. _Just credit me, okay?_